sambanova/ai-starter-kit/benchmarking/README.md

   - **results-dir**: Path to the results directory. _Default_: "./data/results/llmperf"
   - **num-concurrent-requests**: Number of concurrent requests. _Default_: 1
   - **timeout**: Timeout in seconds. _Default_: 600
-  - **input-file-path**: The location of the custom dataset that you want to evaluate with
+  - **input-file-path**: The location of the custom dataset that you want to evaluate with.
+You can take as example the file [in here.](./prompts/custom_prompt_example.jsonl)
   - **save-llm-responses**: Whether to save the actual outputs of the LLM to an output file.
 The output file will contain the `response_texts` suffix.

   _Note_: You should leave the `--mode` parameter untouched - this indicates what dataset mode to use.